trek-view/basecamp/_posts/2020-05-29-call-for-trekkers-summer-autumn.md

 Families were isolated to their homes.

-And quite rightly.

 But there are better times ahead.
-As we head into Summer, many people are dreaming of earlier mornings and longer afternoons.
+As we head into Summer, many people are dreaming of getting outside to enjoy the longer days and warmer weather (here in the northern hemisphere).

 The lockdown gave me a long time to reflect on the work we do here at Trek View.

 And I realised something, [some of the best escapes are on your doorstep](/case-studies/2020/gb/aldershot-byelaws-review).

-Even in big cities, small squares of greenery can offer huge respite from the inside of your home and your head.
+Even in big cities, small squares of greenery can offer a huge respite from the inside of your home and your head.

 ## Become a Trekker